-Attaches to the "A-port" on the inverter's connector board.
+Attaches to the inverter's connector board, which may vary depending on the inverter model.

 USB Port

 USB 2.0 port with mini-B connector.
 Used to access the card via the Fuji Configuration Studio (refer to section 6) and as a USB flash drive (refer to section 8).